Cristi7778/Mandarines/README.md

 ## Features

-**Learn Mode** — every topic follows the same 6-step pattern so you always know what to expect:
+**Learn Mode** — every topic follows the same 8-step pattern so you always know what to expect:
 1. Read the vocabulary with examples
 2. Pinyin drill — type the pronunciation from an English prompt
 3. Character recognition — see the character, recall its pinyin
-4. Speaking practice *(coming soon)*
-5. Writing practice *(coming soon)*
+4. Listening — hear the word, identify it from multiple choices
+5. Speaking — say the word aloud, scored as Correct / Wrong tone / Incorrect using the Web Speech API
+6. Stroke writing — trace each character stroke-by-stroke with HanziWriter
+7. Free writing — draw the character freehand, recognised by an on-device CNN
-6. Mixed drill — everything combined before you move on
+8. Mixed drill — everything combined before you move on

 **Recap Mode** — build your own custom drill.
 Pick any combination of skills and topics, set a question count, and go.
 Great for reviewing weak spots before an exam.

 **Progress tracking** — XP, levels, streaks, and per-step completion per topic.
 All synced to your account so it follows you across devices.

-**55 topics** across 5 stations — Foundation → HSK 1 → HSK 2 → HSK 3 → HSK 4, following the official HSK curriculum.
+**72 topics and lessons** across 5 stations — Foundation → HSK 1 → HSK 2 → HSK 3 → HSK 4, following the official HSK curriculum.
+Grammar points are taught as lessons (articles) before their related vocabulary drills.

 ---